CCSMB/Standards/Standards/CCSMB-X.md

-The VFS file format is a text-based format that represents folder(s) as a lua table where the keys of the table are used as file names and values are used for conents. directories in VFS are tables, whereas files have their contents embedded as a string VFS files should be read and written in binary mode as to prevent converting charachters to `?` One drawback of VFS is that it doesen't preserve
+The VFS file format is a text-based format that represents folder(s) as a lua table where the keys of the table are used as file names and values are used for conents.
+Directories in VFS are tables, whereas files have their contents embedded as a string.
+VFS files should be read and written in binary mode as to prevent converting binary charachters to `?` One drawback of the VFS format is that it does not save any MetaData of files compressed

+## Examples included

+In the CCSMB-X folder there is a [example tool](./CCSMB-X/vfstool.lua) for creating and extracting archive and a [example archive](./CCSMB-X/Example1.vfs) containg a _G dumper script in a folder named "empty" and it's output